SaxionMechatronics/smartnav-dataset/docs/deployment.md

 If you manage to create an experimental setup for your application by providing ground-truth measurements, or you use an online available dataset that does provide ground-truth for each sequence, now you need a tool to help you with analyzing your results.

 [EVO package](https://github.com/MichaelGrupp/evo) provides some standard tools commonly needed for evaluating SLAM methods (or generally any position estimation).
 EVO:

 - Automatically associates and aligns trajectories that represent the same motion but might be in different coordinate systems
 - Has multiple flexible plotting and visualization formats
-- Has a powerful CLI interface which makes it relatively easy to analuze SLAM outputs
+- Has a powerful CLI interface which makes it relatively easy to analyze SLAM outputs

  All we need to do is to record the outputs of our SLAM in ROS2 bag format and then pass it to the EVO tool.
 EVO is already installed in the dev-container that we setup and used in our previous sections for running the SLAM methods.
 To exercise evaluation, first you need to run a SLAM in one terminal.
 For instance, lets run VINS-Fusion on the `optitrack_handheld_3` sequence: